How to choose a webinar software and its translation

 · AnyMeeting with a paid license;

-During the webinar, participants decide whether they need translation and choose their respective language, picking the right panel.
+During the zoom webinar, participants decide whether they need translation and choose their respective language, picking the right panel.
 They will hear two languages, where 80% will be the translation volume and 20% will be the original speaker volume.
 That’s actually it.
 Everything is simple, pleasant, and most importantly, effective from the point of view of business.

-Translating a webinar using other platforms
+Webinar translation using other platforms

 Among all the most popular webinar tools, only Zoom has implemented a simultaneous translation option.
 Other platforms offer no option to define which participant will be the Translator.
 Consequently, the only possible way is to provide consecutive interpreting, where the speaker makes a part of their speech first and this is followed by translation.
 Hence this method of translation is sometimes called post-translation.

 This involves some complications in the case of multilingual webinars.
 In practice, consecutive interpreting of an online event can only take place for one foreign language.
 So, for example: the participants speak English, while the speaker speaks German.
 Due to technical reasons, translating a webinar into several other languages is simply not possible.
-When you use platforms other than Zoom, you can only provide translation from one language, to another, as opposed to many languages.
+When you use platforms other than Zoom, you can only provide translation from one language to another, as opposed to many languages.

 Specialised simultaneous translation tools

 In addition to webinar tools, there are also quite a lot of platforms on the market dedicated exclusively to simultaneous interpreting.
-So if you do not like the solutions offered by Zoom, you can try using other tools that are not designed sfor organising webinars.
+So if you do not like the solutions offered by Zoom, you can try using other tools that are not designed for organising webinars.
 You can take into account the following options:

 Which of these solutions are worth choosing?
 It always depends on your needs, expectations, and features offered by a given tool.
 It’s interesting to note that some of these solutions also function as an addition to webinar tools (INTERPREFY, for example).
 You can use it as an additional module, e.g. for Zoom, Webex or other platforms.

-How to use webinars for business purposes?
+How to use live webinars for business purposes?